microsoft/DMF/Dmf/Modules.Library/Dmf_HidTarget.md

 Allows the Client to send _PendedInputReadRequestCount_ number of input report read requests to the HID device connected the instance of this Module.

 NOTE: The requests sent here are automatically sent back to the HID device after completion unless
-      the request is cancelled or device disconnected.
+      the request is canceled or device disconnected.

 ##### Returns